t0msly3r/t0msly3r/README.md

 - 🏫: I'm a 42 student.

-- 🔭: I’m currently working on a LLm project.
+- 🔭: I’m currently working on a LLM project.

 - 🌱: I’m currently learning Python and Neural Networks. 🧠💻🤖